artorosia/Game-Reroll-Challenge/README.md

 ## Rules

 ### Concept
 The Reroll Challenge is designed to help you work through your game library by rotating through multiple games with escalating constraints.
-It is built for endurance rather than speed — play cleanly, manage risk, and keep momentum.
+It is built for endurance rather than speed. play cleanly, manage risk, and keep momentum.

 ---